MetaBarj0/covertops-cmake-llvm/README.md

 `insert image here`

-Shows both summary information with coverage percentage for the currently edited file (in the output window) and precise uncovered region of code for the current source code file using `vscode` decorations in a read-only editor window.
+Shows both summary information with coverage percentage for the currently edited file (in the output window) and precise uncovered regions of code reporting for the current source code file in a read-only editor window.

 `insert image here`